 Venetian blinds can accumulate dust and dirt more easily than most kinds of blinds but, thankfully, they’re also one of the easiest to clean.
 The best way to start is to simply run over the dust with a feather duster or dry cloth.
 Repeat this step for the other side of the blinds.

-Every now and then, Venetian blinds do develop stains, especially if you leave your windows open.
-If your blinds are made of real or faux wood, it is best to use a Venetian blind cleaner to wash them, but otherwise regular water with a splash of vinegar and a damp cloth will do the job nicely.
+Every now and then, Venetian blinds can develop stains, especially if you leave your windows open.
+If your blinds are made of real or faux wood, it is best to use a Venetian blind cleaner to wash them, but otherwise regular lukewarm water with a splash of vinegar and a damp cloth will do the job nicely.

-How To Clean Roller Blinds
+How to Clean Roller Blinds

 This may sound like a challenging clean, but there are truly only a few steps between you and spotless blinds.